Translated into “Quebec Summer Festival” in English, the Festival d’été de Quebec is one of, if not the, largest outdoor music events in Canada.

 Quebec’s Summer Festival

 Some of the stages are designated for specific styles.
-There’s one specifically for local artists and also one for electronic music and late night shows.
+There’s usually one specifically for local artists and also one for electronic music and late night shows.
 And of course, if you want to see the biggest names you go to the Plains of Abraham.

 Street performers often set themselves up in the paths between the different stages, providing further kinds of entertainment.
 There are usually kid-friendly activities too!
 If you go downtown during festival time, you’re definitely going to notice what’s happening.